numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 The table below presents the definition of all 24 functions of the ``bbob-largescale`` test suite in detail.
 Beside the important modification on rotational transformations, we also make two changes to the raw functions in the ``bbob`` test suite.

-- All functions, except for the Schwefel, Schaffer, Weierstrass, Gallagher, and Katsuura functions, are normalized by the parameter :math:`\gamma(n) = \min(1, 40/n)` to have uniform target values that are comparable, in difficulty, over a wide range of dimensions.
+- All functions, except for the Schwefel, Schaffer, Weierstrass, Gallagher, Griewank-Rosenbrock and Katsuura functions which by definition are normalized with dimension, are normalized by the parameter :math:`\gamma(n) = \min(1, 40/n)` to have uniform target values that are comparable, in difficulty, over a wide range of dimensions.

 - The Discus, Bent Cigar and Sharp Ridge functions are generalized such that they have a constant proportion of distinct axes that remain consistent with the ``bbob`` test suite.

+- For the two Rosenbrock functions and the related Griewank-Rosenbrock function, a different scaling is used than in the original ``bbob`` functions: instead of the factor :math:`\max (1, \frac{\sqrt{n}}{8})` with :math:`n` being the problem dimension, we scale the rotated search vector by the factor :math:`\max (1, \frac{\sqrt{s}}{8})` with :math:`s` being the block size in the matrix :math:`B`.
+An additional constant is added to the :math:`z` vector to reduce, with high probability, the risk to move important parts of the test function's characteristics out of the domain of interest.
+Without these adjustments, the original functions become significantly easier in higher dimensions due to the optimum being too close to the origin.
+For more details, we refer the interested reader to the discussion on the `corresponding github issue <https://github.com/numbbo/coco/issues/1733>`_.

 For a better understanding of the properties of these functions and for the definitions of the used transformations and abbreviations, we refer the reader to the original